 The first few weeks are the hardest - on this all formerly incarcerated people agree.
-The dreams and plans you've nourished inside don't guite match the realities with which you are confronted.
+The dreams and plans you've nourished inside don't quite match the realities with which you are confronted.
 There are questions, anxieties: Where can I get a decent job?
 What'll it be like living with my spouse again after so long an absence?
 Will my kids accept me?
 How easily will I be able to meet new people?
 Where can I go just to be left alone and sort things out?
 Am I strong enough to avoid being tempted by old destructive patterns?
 Answers aren't easy ...

 One piece of advice, however, suggested by many formerly incarcerated people, never fails: proceed slowly.
 Take things step by step.
 First plan your priorities, devise a strategy, and then proceed.
 Don't try to accomplish everything at once.
 Take trying to find a place to stay, for example, or getting a job.
 These are top priorities for most formerly incarcerated people.
 Yet, given today's rental and job markets, finding your own place, or a challenging and well-paying job, may not be easy.
-Maybe the first job vou're offered won't be the one vou've had in mind, but vou'll decide to take it anyway.
+Maybe the first job you're offered won't be the one you've had in mind, but you'll decide to take it anyway.
 It will help pay the rent and give you time to get established and readjust on a personal level.
 Later, when you're "settled in" with family and friends and have made some good contacts, that will be the time to concentrate on hunting for a better position.
 The return back to society is not easy for most formerly incarcerated people, and it may require lots of patience, endurance, and self-discipline.
 It may take having to make numerous phone calls, for example, and spending an entire day at various agencies just to get to the person you need.
 But don't be discouraged.
 There are shortcuts.
 Most important, try to get the name of a person you can contact at the agency from a group that can refer you.
 Referral is a service that many groups offer.
 You should take advantage of it, because with the enormous amount of information and the great number of groups out there, it takes real skill for someone to match your needs with the appropriate service.
 And when a referral person calls an agency in advance to arrange an interview for you with a contact person, lots of time and unnecessary frustration are spared.
-Also, since many agencies require at least an identification card, a birth certificate, and sometimes a Social Security card, get these documents in order before you are released.
-Some people planning their release will be interested in writing to some of the organizations in Connections for more information and assistance.
-Two tips to keep in mind when writing letters to a non-profit organization or community group: tailor your request to your audience, and be concise.
-Instead of asking for "any information you can provide", describe what type of document, program or piece of information might meet your needs.
-And rather than asking for information on a long list of topics, ask the group to assist you with concerns they will recognize within their area of specialization.
-The more concise your letter, the easier it is for your recipient to reply - and the further you roam, the more likely the reader is going to file it in the "Do Later" box.
-What about finding personal support when you get out?
-Some people immediately upon release prefer to spend their first period of time alone.
-Others are anxious to seek out family and friends.
-Almost all ex-prisoners, however, express the importance of having a network of support - one person, or a group of people, who can offer understanding and moral encouragement.
-Sometimes a counselor can be of help, as can getting in touch with a formerly incarcerated people's organization and talking with a person who's been through it all, just like you, and knows how to listen and help you sort out feelings.
 There will be difficulties, but remember, you are far more in control of your life now than you were before.
 So, take advantage.
 New York offers you a vast multitude of possibilities - if you take the challenge and plan carefully.
 There are lots of good people out there, people who can help you.
 We hope that this directory provides an important step toward reaching them.
-The descent to hell is easy The gates stand open day and night But to reclimb the slope And escape to the upper air This is labor.
+Best of luck to you.